 - Talk to your installer about having your hot water system regularly inspected and serviced.

-- Set the temperature of the storage tank to 60°C to kill bacteria.
+- Set the temperature of the storage tank to at least 60 degrees Celsius to kill bacteria.

 - If you're away for an extended period and decide to turn off your storage hot water system to save money and energy, you should follow important safety steps when you turn it back on.

 - Ensure the water in the storage tank is boosted to at least 60 degrees Celsius for 35 minutes before any hot water is used to kill any bacteria that may have grown.
 It could take several hours for the water to heat up to 60 degrees Celsius.